ceph/ceph/doc/cephadm/compatibility.rst

 Stability
 ---------

-Cephadm is actively in development.
-Please be aware that some functionality is still rough around the edges.
-Especially the following components are working with cephadm, but the documentation is not as complete as we would like, and there may be some changes in the near future:
+Cephadm is under development.
+Some functionality is incomplete.
+Be aware that some of the components of Ceph may not work perfectly with cephadm.
+These include:

 - RGW

-Cephadm support for the following features is still under development and may see breaking changes in future releases:
+Cephadm support remains under development for the following features:

 - Ingress
 - Cephadm exporter daemon
 - cephfs-mirror

-In case you encounter issues, see also :ref:`cephadm-pause`.
+If a cephadm command fails or a service stops running properly, see :ref:`cephadm-pause` for instructions on how to pause the Ceph cluster's background activity and how to disable cephadm.